 Workshop 7 – 14h00-14h45

-AAL AUSTRIA supporting the Austrian eco system for dementia care by AAL solutions – discussion of various dimensions and best practice examples
+AAL AUSTRIA supporting the Austrian eco system for dementia care by AAL solutions – Comparison with The Netherlands and discussion of best practice examples along various dimensions

 AAL AUSTRIA is the Austrian innovation platform for intelligent assistance in daily living.
-In 2018 it focuses on dementia.
-AAL AUSTRIA would like to support and strengthen this eco system related to AAL and dementia by contributing to events like the AAL FORUM.
-The workshop will present the Austrian eco-system of AAL solutions for dementia care.
+In 2018 it focuses on dementia since many AAL players in Austria are involved in AAL JP projects and dementia is of growing interest for the broad public.
+So AAL AUSTRIA would like to support and strengthen this eco system related to AAL and dementia by contributing to events like the AAL FORUM.
+This workshop will present the Austrian eco-system of AAL solutions for dementia care and compare it with The Netherlands.
 It will exchange experience at an international level with other experts to compare the situation in Austria with their countries.
 This way it will foster, promote and interlink the several AAL JP projects related with dementia.